Bastian Family Charitable Foundation

 How to Apply

 This foundation does not have a public application process.
-According to their official tax filings, the Bastian Family Charitable Foundation "makes contributions only to preselected charitable organizations and does not accept unsolicited requests for funds."
+According to their official tax filings, the Bastian Family Charitable Foundation "makes contributions only to preselected charitable organisations and does not accept unsolicited requests for funds."

 All grants are awarded at the discretion of the trustees—Mary Bastian, Emily Markham, and Jacob D. Anderson.
-The vast majority of the foundation's resources are committed to supporting Utah State University's Bastian Agricultural Center, with only occasional grants made to other organizations.
+The vast majority of the foundation's resources are committed to supporting Utah State University's Bastian Agricultural Center, with only occasional grants made to other organisations.

 Getting on Their Radar